Games-China to go cheap on 2014 Youth Olympics

 In stark contrast, Nanjing officials cheerfully said they were accepting donated machinery from Singapore, which hosted the inaugural Youth Olympics in 2010.

-“Singapore has given its ticket-checking machines to Nanjing,” said Liu Yi‘an, the deputy secretary general of the organizing committee.
+“Singapore has given its ticket-checking machines to Nanjing,” said Liu Yi‘an, the deputy secretary general of the organising committee.

 “We may also give our facilities to other host cities of major sporting events for re-use.”